lineojcd/Multi-Agent-RL-for-the-Wolf-Sheep-Game/README.md

   - self.playername needs to be your playername
 - Update move_sheep() and move_wolf() function

+In addition to the preset agent, we developed others agents to play the Wolf sheep game.
+My new agents will be introduced under the **Agents** section below:

 ## Agents
 The Agents are the key of this project as different agents have different capability to win the game.
 ### random